s3xysteak/fnclip/src/functions/guard/isPromise/index.md

-Determine whether the input is promise-like, which have a `then` function property.
+Determine whether the input is promise-like, which has a `then` function property.